 The University, the facilities it occupies, and the equipment it utilizes fully comply with any and all federal, state and local ordinances and regulations, including requirements for fire safety, building safety, handicapped access, and health.

-The University occupies 31,000 square foot of a 72,000 square foot complex for classrooms, laboratories, offices and a student lounge.
+The University occupies a 72,000 square foot complex for classrooms, laboratories, offices and a student lounge.
 Adequate parking is provided for all students.